opendihu/optimization/opendihu_examples/isometric_contraction/biceps_muscle/README.md

 ![](../../../figures/isometric_biceps.png)

 The muscle's contraction force is the greatest if it has been stretched with about 9.4N before the contraction process and rapidly decreases with larger prestretch forces.

+A discussion about the optimization parameters can be found [`here`](../../../BayesianOptimization/discussion_parameters.md).